ryardley/dotfiles/README.md

 # User cases

 1. Users set's up a new osx dev machine from an existing dofiles project.
+2. Keep multiple system's in sync and updating an upstream repo with changes as needed 3.

 ## Proposed usage